 You Can’t Select Specific Seats

 You cannot choose your seats when buying tickets from the TKTS booth.
-Seats are assigned at random depending on availability within the theatre.
+Seats are assigned at random depending on availability within theatre.
 Nothing is guaranteed, but in my experience the seats are typically well located, often in the orchestra or front mezzanine sections.

 Beware of Street Vendors